Coupleship on the Rocks? How to Decide to Stay or Leave

 At its best, an intimate partnership supports you in becoming the best you.
 As John Welwood, author of Perfect Love, Imperfect Relationships, wrote, “I am committed to you and will help soften your edges.”

 Invest in your number one squeeze and go hand-in-hand to find an effective marital therapist.
 Or, read books together on couple enrichment.
 The relationship researcher and therapist, John Gottman, also has helpful books; one is The Seven Principles for Making Marriage Work.
-The Banff Couples Conference is a yearly relationship enhancement weekend.
-My husband Les and I have participated more than twenty times.
+The Rocky Mountain Couple Retreat is a yearly relationship enhancement weekend.
+My husband Les and I have participated more than twenty-five times.

 Summary